dreLT/st-lydias/README.md

 #Wordpress Site for St. Lydia's - A Dinner Church and Co-Working Space in Brooklyn

 A Wordpress site a I recently developed for a client.
+The website is live at: [http://www.stlydias.org](http://www.stlydias.org).

 It is mostly responsive at this point, minus a few pages which I am finishing.
 Also, I will likely implement a dropdown that will replace the traditional top navigation on mobile screens, as well as applying design fixes per the client.

 ## Folders
 `/`